Pilea: Growing and Caring for It

 The Pilea is particularly prized for its ability to naturally produce young shoots, commonly referred to as “offsets”.
 It’s one of the easiest plants to propagate, even for beginners.
 This allows you to share cuttings with loved ones or expand your own collection at minimal cost.

 Small shoots sometimes appear at the base of the mother plant, often slightly buried in the compost.
 These can be removed to propagate the plant.
-This is actually the simplest and most common method for obtaining new young plants.
+In fact, this is the simplest and most common method for obtaining new young plants.

 When to remove offsets?

-Wait until they’re about 5 to 10 cm tall with several leaves.
+Wait until they’re about 5-10cm tall with several leaves.

 How to do it?